Amin-MAG/My-Notes/SQL.md

 ## TCL

-Transaction Control Language handles transaction management with `COMMIT`, `ROLEBACK`, and `SAVEPOINT`, ensuring data integrity through ACID properties.
+Transaction Control Language handles transaction management with `COMMIT`, `ROLLBACK`, and `SAVEPOINT`, ensuring data integrity through ACID properties.

 # See More